 Are you still playing that Italian music in your head?
 Good.
 Now start making this.
 Pronto!

 Chicken and Linguine with Tomato Basil Butter Sauce

-- Season each side of the chicken breasts with salt, pepper, and garlic powder.
+- Meanwhile, season each side of the chicken breasts with salt, pepper, and garlic powder (1 teaspoon).

-- Heat olive oil in a large skillet (preferably cast iron).
+- Heat olive oil (2 tablespoons) in a large skillet.